 What Sets Toraja Culture Apart From the Rest of Indonesia?

-As the lowland Bugis and Makassar people underwent conversion to Islam and later Dutch colonization, the Toraja managed to hang on to their traditional beliefs — Aluk Todolo, or “the way of the ancestors” — that still serve as the basis for Toraja's culture today.
+As the lowland Bugis and Makassar people underwent conversion to Islam, the Toraja managed to hang on to their traditional beliefs — Aluk Todolo, or “the way of the ancestors” — that still serve as the basis for Toraja's culture today.

 Even after the mass conversion of most Torajans to Christianity, adherence to old Aluk Todolo habits die hard.